lucpod/ticketless/lessons/04-serverless-application-model/README.md

 > export DEPLOYMENT_BUCKET=ticketless-lambda-deployment-abcdefg
 > export STACK_NAME=ticketless
 > sam package --template-file template.yaml --s3-bucket $DEPLOYMENT_BUCKET --output-template-file packaged.yaml
-> sam deploy --region eu-west-1 --template-file packaged.yaml --stack-name $STACK_NAME --capabilities CAPABILITY_IAM
+> sam deploy --template-file packaged.yaml --stack-name $STACK_NAME --capabilities CAPABILITY_IAM
 > ```

 ## 04.05 - Discovering the API endpoint

 Our applications is now deployed and we have some new Lambdas and an API Gateway configured in our account.
-The logic question now is "How can I invoke my API?"
+The logic question now is *"How can I invoke my API?"*.

 In order to do so we need to discover what's the API endpoint the API Gateway assigned to our newly deployed gateway.